By the way, one clarification in his Financial Times article, they said that the top VA honcho, Dr. Petzel, was forced out.

 We'll have to find the guy that came up with this.

-And then when he learns there isn't a minimum wage, would you want to be the person has to tell him that?
+And then when he learns there isn't a minimum wage, would you want to be the person who has to tell him that?

-The government may be paying incorrect subsidies to more than one million Americans for their health plans in the new federal insurance marketplace, and they've been unable so far to fix the mistakes, according to internal documents and the three people familiar with the situation.
+And they've been unable so far to fix the mistakes, according to internal documents and the three people familiar with the situation.

 Wait till Obama finds out about this one.